Stone-Red-Code/DiscordCLI/README.md

 ## Warning
 Use this software at your own risk.\
-This isn't directly a selfbot, but Discord may count it as User account automation and this is against the terms of use.\
+This isn't directly a selfbot, but Discord may count it as User account automation and this is against their TOS.\
 I guess everything should be fine as long as you don't behave conspicuously but still proceed with caution!\
 Currently there are no known cases where a user got banned for using this software.\
 I will update the above if anything changes!